Colum McCann: Finding success as a novelist

 In 2000, McCann released Everything in This Country Must, a collection of two short stories and a novella about The Troubles.
 He grounded the three stories in the conflict, but maintains "an imaginative distance" between reality and his writing, a common sentiment in his works.
 McCann teamed up with Gary McKendry to turn the collection's titular story into a short film.
 After its 2004 release, the film was nominated for the Academy Award for Best Live Action Short Film in the 77th Academy Awards.

 McCann's next novel, Dancer, is a fictionalized account of Rudolf Nureyev's life.
 McCann spent the summer of 2001 teaching English in Russia to research the novel.
 The book was published on the tenth anniversary of Nureyev's death.

-For his 2006 novel Zoli, McCann expanded on previously-explored themes such as exile, social outcasting, empathy, and fictionalizing historical events.
+For his 2006 novel Zoli, McCann expanded on previously explored themes such as exile, social outcasting, empathy, and fictionalizing historical events.
 The main character is a fictionalization of Polish-Romani poet Bronisława Wajs (Papusza).
 While researching the novel, McCann spent two months in Europe visiting Romani camps.

-Let the Great World Spin and International Recognition
+Let the Great World Spin and international recognition

+As of 2008 McCann was a Thomas Hunter Writer in Residence at Hunter College, New York.

 McCann's seventh book (his fifth novel) vaulted him into the international spotlight.
-Let the Great World Spin is set on August 7, 1974, the morning that Philippe Petit walked on a high wire between the Twin Towers of the World Trade Center in New York City.
+Let the Great World Spin (2008) is set on 7 August 1974, the morning that Philippe Petit walked on a high wire between the Twin Towers of the World Trade Center in New York City.
 The novel follows characters who live in New York City, some of whom saw Petit's walk.
 The book is an allegory to 9/11, but only mentions the attacks in one line.
-McCann's father-in-law worked in the North Tower and walked up to McCann's apartment on the Upper West Side after escaping the building.
-McCann's young daughter said her grandfather was "burning from the inside out," a line that struck McCann as a beautiful metaphor for the nation.
+McCann's father-in-law worked in the North Tower and walked up to McCann's apartment on the Upper East Side after escaping the building.
+McCann's young daughter said her grandfather was "burning from the inside out", a line that struck McCann as a beautiful metaphor for the nation.

 Let the Great World Spin was received with great critical acclaim.
 For the book, McCann won the 2009 National Book Award for Fiction, the first Irish-born writer to take home the award.
 The novel also won the 2011 International Dublin Literary Award, among many others.
-J. J. Abrams discussed working with McCann to make the novel in to a movie.
+J. J. Abrams discussed working with McCann to make the novel into a movie.